Diving air compressor: Gas blending

 Compressors may be linked to a gas blending panel to make nitrox, trimix, heliair or heliox mixes.
 The panel controls the decanting of oxygen and helium from cylinders bought from commercial gas suppliers.

 As it is not possible to decant to a diving cylinder from a storage cylinder that holds gas at a lower pressure than the diving cylinder, the expensive gas in low pressure storage cylinders is not easily consumed and may go to waste when the storage cylinder is returned to the supplier.
 The cascade system may be used with a bank of storage cylinders to economically consume these high cost gases so that the economically maximum gas is used from the bank.
 This involves filling a diving cylinder by first decanting from the bank cylinder with the lowest pressure that is higher than the diving cylinder's pressure and then from the next higher-pressure bank cylinder in succession until the diving cylinder is full.
 The system maximizes the use of low-pressure bank gas and minimizes the use of high-pressure bank gas.

 Another method for scavenging expensive low pressure gases is to pump it with a gas booster pump such as a Haskel pump, or to add it to the intake air of a suitable compressor at atmospheric pressure in a mixer known as a blending stick.

 Operation

 A diving air compressor operator may be required to be formally certified as competent to operate a diving air compressor and to fill high pressure cylinders.
 In other jurisdictions the operator may be required to be competent to use the equipment and externally examine cylinders for compliance, but there may be no formal licence or registration required.
 In yet other jurisdictions there may be no control at all.
 National and/or state occupational health and safety legislation will usually apply.

+There are two basic aspects which may be considered: The health and safety of the operator, who operates hazardous equipment, and is exposed to mechanical and noise hazard from the compressor machinery, high pressure equipment, and cylinders, and the health and safety of the user of the breathing gas, who relies on the compressor operator for quality assurance.